Category Archives: Business Communication

 Ronald Schouten

-More than 3 million Americans and one in 10 on Wall Street are psychopathic, asserted Harvard’s Ronald Schouten, a former federal prosecutor, who collaborated with criminal defense attorney James Silver.
+More than 3 million Americans and one in 10 on Wall Street are psychopathic, estimated Harvard’s Ronald Schouten, a former US federal prosecutor, who collaborated with criminal defense attorney James Silver.

 James Silver